Joe Etzel Field: History

-Completed in 2005, the Andy Pienovi Hitting Facility is the baseball team's practice facility.
-It is located in foul territory in left field.

-Preliminary campus expansion plans include moving the baseball field from its current location to one down on the waterfront in the Triangle Park property.
+In 2004, the stadium was renamed as Joe Etzel Field.
+The baseball team's practice facility, the Andy Pienovi Hitting Facility, was added in 2005.
+Preliminary campus expansion plans included moving the baseball field from its current location to one on the waterfront in the Triangle Park property.
 Those plans were abandoned in 2013 with plans to instead renovate the existing stadium.
-The school has since added artificial turf and lighting.
+The Pilots added 300 more seats when adding a berm on the first base side in 2015.
+The school added artificial turf and lighting in 2014 to 2015.
+The upgrades also included larger dugouts and press box improvements.
+THe sound system was updated in 2022.